open-life-science/ols-4/README.md

-# Open Life Science 4 - Malvika's Copy
+# Open Life Science 4

 Welcome!
 This is the [third cohort of Open Life Science](https://openlifesci.org/ols-4) (OLS-4) program repository.